March 7, 2022CMMS

 Healthcare providers focus on efficiently using resources, eliminating unnecessary procedures (and mistakes), and improving health outcomes.

 For instance, Johns Hopkins University Hospital developed a five-step safety checklist program to promote the safety of intensive-care-unit patients using central-line catheters.
-The program also empowered caregivers to speak up if any employee did not follow the safety rules.
 Process improvement initiatives like these demonstrate a commitment to operational excellence.

 How to Measure Operational Excellence